 The basic rules of RBAC are:

 - A user can execute an operation only if the user has been assigned a role that allows them to do so.

 - Identification and authentication are not considered operations.

 RBAC can be implemented on four levels according to the NIST RBAC model.
 Each subsequent level includes the properties of the previous.
 Let’s take a look at them:

 1. Flat RBAC is an implementation of the basic functionality of the RBAC model.
-All users and permissions are assigned roles.
+All users and permissions are assigned to roles.
 Users obtain the permissions they need by acquiring these roles.
 There may be as many roles and permissions as the company needs.
 A single user can be assigned to multiple roles, and one role can be assigned to multiple users.

 2. Hierarchical RBAC, as the name suggests, implements a hierarchy within the role structure.
 This hierarchy establishes the relationships between roles.
-Users with senior roles acquire permissions of all junior roles, which are assigned to their subordinates.
-The complexity of the hierarchy is defined by the needs of the company.
+Users with senior roles also acquire the permissions of all junior roles that are assigned to their subordinates.
+The complexity of the hierarchy is defined by the company’s needs.

-3. Constrained RBAC adds a separation of duties (SOD) to a security system.
-SOD is a well-known security practice when a single duty is spread among several employees.
+3. Constrained RBAC adds separation of duties (SOD) to a security system.
+SOD is a well-known security practice where a single duty is spread among several employees.
 It’s quite important for medium-sized businesses and large enterprises.
-Separation of duties guarantees that no work can introduce fraudulent changes to your system that no one else can audit and/or fix.
+Separation of duties guarantees that no employee can introduce fraudulent changes to your system that no one else can audit and/or fix.

 4. Symmetric RBAC supports permission-role review as well as user-role review.
-It allows identification of the permissions assigned to existing roles (and vice versa).
-For example, by identifying permissions of a terminated employee during the user access review procedure, an administrator can revoke the employee’s permissions and then reassign the role to another user with the same or a different set of permissions.
+It allows security administrators to identify permissions assigned to existing roles (and vice versa).
+For example, by identifying roles of a terminated employee during the user access review procedure, an administrator can revoke the employee’s permissions and then reassign the roles to another user with the same or a different set of permissions.

-Role-based access control is most commonly implemented in small and medium-sized enterprises.
-Such organizations typically have simple workflows, a limited number of roles, and a pretty simple hierarchy, making it possible to effectively determine and describe user roles.
+Role-based access control is most commonly implemented in small and medium-sized companies.
+Such organizations typically have simple workflows, a limited number of roles, and a pretty simple hierarchy, making it possible to determine and describe user roles effectively.